Memories of Childhood Vacations

-Children now have a far greater experience of travelling in general and often take for granted the fact that they have the opportunity to visit those far flung destinations that their parents could only dream of when they were young.
+Children now have a far greater experience of travelling in general and often take for granted the fact that they have the opportunity to visit those far-flung destinations that their parents could only dream of when they were young.

 Fifty years ago, even a week at the coast was a rare event for many but I was lucky to have been brought up in a seaside location where summer vacation holidays were the norm for my family although we were on a perpetually tight budget.
 As the saying goes: ‘The best things in life are free’ and this is especially so if the sea is near to where you live.
-Until 1966 when I was eight none of the vacations we had involved getting on a plane and usually meant a short trip by road of no more than fifty miles or so.
+Until 1966 when I was eight, none of the vacations we enjoyed had involved boarding a plane and usually meant a short trip by road of no more than fifty miles or so.

 England’s West Country where I was brought up has a plethora of unspoilt beaches and coves so there was always somewhere new to discover right on my Devon doorstep.

 We would soon be on our way over the Tamar Bridge and into Cornwall, leaving the city of Plymouth behind us in search of all the best beaches.
 My father had no sense of direction even with a map but luckily wherever you go in Cornwall, sooner or later you end up at the coast.